 Boolean and advanced searching techniques

-Search operators are words and characters that search for words, fields, dates, and numbers in specific combinations.
-You can use operators to refine your search.
+This article is technical in nature and explains how to refine your searches using operators.
+These include operators and characters that search for words, fields, dates, and numbers in specific combinations which you use to refine your searches.

-For example, you can create a search for two words that appear in the same document, specifying how close they should be to one another, what field they must be in, and their exact case.
-In addition, you can specify that one word should be judged as more important than the other, so documents containing the first word appear closer to the top of the list of search results.
+Search operators in MasterFile work as they do in most Web search engines, that is, based on Boolean logic -- with some powerful enhancements.
+For example, you can search for two words withing a certain proximity to each other, what field they must be in, and their exact case.
+Or if one word should be judged more important than the other, so documents containing the that word appear closer to the top of search results.
 Using wildcards, you can also search for word fragments.

 Operators must be in all uppercase in order to apply properly.
 If you enter an operator in lowercase (such as, accrue or exactcase), MasterFile assumes it is being used as an actual term instead of as an operator.